Rules

 and post-exit

-config options which are YAML dictionaries,
+config options which are YAML dictionaries as well.

-the order they are given in the config file does not matter.
+The order they are given in the config file does not matter.
 YAML dictionaries do not maintain or define an order

 of their entries.